AndrewFischer-Garbutt/solver/README.md

 # solver
 Implements solvers for linear equations in python.
-The solution methods that I implemented are Conjugate Gradient, Successive over-relaxation, Jocabi, Gauss Seidel.
-The solver is correct set up to solve a deterization of Laplace's equation.
+The solution methods that I implemented include Conjugate Gradient, Successive over-relaxation, Jocabi, Gauss Seidel.
+The solver is correctly set up to solve a deterization of Laplace's equation.
+However, it could be modified without much difficulty to solve a different.